Qualifications to Vote by Absentee Ballot (Deadlines)

-- Once you have completed marking your ballot fold it up and place it in the Security Envelope (This envelope will have a place for your signature.)
+- Once you have completed marking your ballot fold it up and place it in the Security Envelope.
+(This envelope will have a place for your signature.)

-- Sign and date the outside of the Security Envelope
+- Sign and date the outside of the Security Envelope.

-- Seal the Security Envelope
+- Seal the Security Envelope.

-- Seal the Return Envelope
+- Seal the Return Envelope.

 You may return the ballot in any of the following ways:

-For the June Primary:
+For the June 27 Primary Election:

-- Put it in the mail ensuring it receives a postmark no later than June 22nd
+- Put it in the mail ensuring it receives a postmark no later than June 27th.

-- Bringing it to an early voting poll site between June 12th and June 20th
+- Bringing it to an early voting poll site in your county between June 17th and June 25th.

 For the November General Election:

-- Put it in the mail ensuring it receives a postmark no later than November 2nd
+- Put it in the mail ensuring it receives a postmark no later than November 7th.

 Mail Time Considerations When Returning an Absentee Ballot